theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > a   soldier on  each side     to guard  him ; and near      the King       was the White     Rabbit ,
 # D/P NSg/V/J J/P D+   NSg/V/J+ P  NSg/V+ I+  .
 V/C NSg/V/J/P D+  NPrSg/V/J+ V   D   NPrSg/V/J NSg/V  .
 > with a   trumpet in        one        hand   , and a   scroll of parchment in        the other    .
 In        the very
 # P    D/P NSg/V   NPrSg/J/P NSg/I/V/J+ NSg/V+ .
 V/C D/P NSg/V  P  NSg+      NPrSg/J/P D   NSg/V/J+ .
-NPrSg/J/P D   J
+NPrSg/J/P D   J/R
 > middle  of the court    was a   table , with a   large dish  of tarts upon it         : they looked
 # NSg/V/J P  D+  NSg/V/J+ V   D/P NSg/V .
 P    D/P NSg/J NSg/V P  NPl/V P    NPrSg/ISg+ .
 IPl+ V/J
 > so        good      , that       it         made  Alice quite hungry to look  at    them — “ I    wish  they’d get   the